tedk13/pui-website/content/examples/skeletons.md

 ---

 ## Basic Usage
 Skeleton content can be utilized within the Platform UI styleguide to replace placeholder text in demos.
-We've come up with a simple way to add skeletons content within any element or component using CSS.
+We've come up with a simple way to add skeleton content within any element or component using CSS.

 ### Headers
-Apply the skeleton class to any type of header and it will automatically adjust to the font-size of the header stylings:
+Apply the `skeleton` class to any type of header and it will automatically adjust to the font-size of the header stylings:
 | Header Type  |  Result |
 | ------------ | ------------ |
 | `h1` |  <h1 class="skeleton"></h1> |